gustavomarcelonunez/gbif-streamlit/README_en.md

-# BotGBIF - Biodiversity Chatbot with LLM and GBIF API
+# BotGBIF🤖 - Biodiversity Chatbot with LLM and GBIF API
 ![Botgbif_header](https://raw.githubusercontent.com/disenodc/gbif-streamlit/main/repo-header.jpg)

 This project implements a chatbot that allows users to make biodiversity-related queries using an LLM (Large Language Model) to interact with the GBIF (Global Biodiversity Information Facility) API.
 The application is built with Python and Streamlit, providing a simple and effective interface for exploring biodiversity data.